 c/o #NoBoxBlogs Project

-Allow me to introduce myself – my name is Mooch, and I am the Founder & Lead Developer of Inspired Design & Development; an international Website & Branding company.
-For nearly 15 years, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
+Allow me to introduce myself – my name is JL Faverio (aka Mooch Doingithomeless), and I am the Founder & Lead Developer of Inspired Design & Development; a Bay Area Website Design company.
+Since 1996, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
 I also give free lifetime support to all clients no matter their project because I appreciate them allowing me to turn my passion into my profession.
 Without my clients, I would not own a business, and I would not be capable of heading the #NoBoxBlogs Project.

-I am also homeless – since September 1st, 2010, I have been living in my car in southern California.
+I also used to be homeless myself, living out of my car in southern California from September 2010 to October 2013.
 I never had a Blog until 3 weeks after living in my car.
 I started it up to keep track of my progress as I aimed to better my life by saving as much money as possible, while continue to build my business from the ground up – literally.
-Before ‘Doing It Homeless’ I had a small handful of clients; today I have 60+ in 4 countries on 3 continents.
+Before ‘Doing It Homeless’ I had a small handful of clients; today I have 90+ in 5 countries on 3 continents.
 So I can personally testify how much having a Blog can benefit a homeless person.

-I plan on using my own money throughout the entire project, but if you agree this simple concept can profoundly change real people’s lives, I encourage you to help support the #NoBoxBlogs Project in anyway you can.
-Whether it’s sharing this article to your friends, family, co-workers or someone you think can help make a difference, or even donating as little as $1 via the Support The Project page.
-I am not a non-profit, so I cannot offer you a tax write-off.
-I am simply offering you the chance to help a simple guy carry-out a simple idea to homeless people worldwide in hopes to better their lives.
+I’m currently using my own money to support the #NoBoxBlogs Project, but if you agree this simple concept can profoundly change real people’s lives, I encourage you to help support this nonprofit project anyway you can.
+Whether it’s sharing this article with your friends and family or someone you think can help make a difference, or even donating as little as $1 via the Support The Project page.
+I am not a nonprofit organization, so I cannot offer you a tax write-off.
+I am simply offering you the chance to help support a simple idea that is proven to help homeless people worldwide in a unique way.